newwayland/blog/content/post/the-unreasonable-ineffectiveness-of-sanctions-on-russia/index.md

 title: "The Unreasonable Ineffectiveness of Sanctions on Russia"
 date: 2022-02-28T08:14:00Z
 summary: "Electronic impulses on computers only stop tanks in Call of Duty.
 War is not a game, and stopping it will require rather more than attempts at financial alchemy"
-tags: [mmt, sanctions, russia, ruble, rouble]
+tags: [mmt, sanctions, russia, ruble, rouble, external sector, exports, imports]

 ---